Platforms, technical facilities, infrastructure, and services

 - Laboratory Analysis Facility (LAF) brings together all of the UMR’s technical expertise, equipment, and facilities necessary for observation, measurement, and experimentation in the laboratory.

 - "Soil, Water, and Plant Analysis" Service Unit.
 The management of cultivated land relies on knowledge of soil fertility and monitoring of plant nutrition.
-Physicochemical analyses form the foundation of any effort to improve productivity.
+Physicochemical analyses form the basis of any effort to improve productivity.

 Imaging

-- In particular through:
+- In particular, through:

 - In vivo imaging platform: an imaging device used to study infection in animals and track infected animals using a bioluminescently labeled pathogen.
-This system can be used not only on small rodents such as mice and rats, but also on ticks and other insects.
+This system can be used not only on small rodents—such as mice and rats—but also on ticks and other insects.

 Food, food and non-food processing, sensory analysis